DanFMoore/react-tutorial/README.md

 ## Validation

 There is also client-side and server-side validation which again is isomorphic.
 This uses `react-validation-mixin` for React from which the rules are defined by `validatorjs`.
-These are connected using a "strategy" defined in `components/strategy.js` where more information can be found.
+These are connected using a [react-validatorjs-strategy](https://github.com/TheChech/react-validatorjs-strategy).
 The schemas are defined in `components/schemas.js`.

 Extra functionality has been added to `components/templates.jsx` and `components/components.js` to handle the validation and server-side to the `/api/comments` POST end point in `server.js`.